 I have chosen to speak this evening about constitutional law, which was a subject of particular interest to Sultan Azlan Shah.
-I will refer to the United Text of the Thirty-Second Sultan Azlan Shah Law Lecture delivered on 22 November 2018 in the presence of His Royal Highness Sultan Nazrin Shah.
+I will refer to the United Thirty-second Sultan Azlan Shah Law Lecture delivered on 22 November 2018 in the presence of His Majesty Sultan Nazrin Shah, Deputy King of Malaysia and Her Royal Highness Tuanku Zara Salim.
+Kingdom, since that is the country with whose law and institutions I am most familiar.
+But the questions I am going to discuss are not unique to Britain: they arise in every liberal democracy.
+I should make it clear at the outset that I am expressing a purely personal view.